Pentagon Barracks: American Civil War

 The United States Army occupied the Baton Rouge Barracks and Arsenal until January 1861, when the State of Louisiana seized the post and turned the operation of the arsenal over to the Confederate States of America.
 The Confederacy held Baton Rouge until its evacuation during the capture of New Orleans in April 1862.
 Union troops took back and reoccupied the Baton Rouge complex in May 1862.

 The Confederates attempted unsuccessfully to retake Baton Rouge in the Battle of Baton Rouge (1862).
 Union authorities renamed the Barracks and Arsenal as Fort Williams after Union General Thomas Williams, who was killed in the battle.
 Union soldiers built earthworks to protect the complex, incorporating an old Indian mound into the defenses.

 Louisiana State University

 In 1884, the General Assembly of Louisiana passed a resolution allocating the full usage of the buildings and grounds of the Pentagon Barracks to Louisiana State University.
 The University gained full possession of the grounds in 1886 and the buildings were used as dormitories for the students.
 The grounds were used by LSU until the university moved to its current location in 1926.

-Sigma Iota fraternity was founded there on November 27, 1904 as a secret society for Spanish-American students under the name La Colonia Hispano-Americana.
-Soon after its founding La Colonia Hispano-Americano decided to change its name to Sociedad Hispano-Americana in December 1904.
+Sigma Iota fraternity was founded there on February 27, 1903 as a secret society for Spanish-American students under the name La Estrella de Oro, which would later be renamed to La Colonia Hispano-Americana the following year, and then subsequently once more to the Sociedad Hispano-Americana in December 1904.